voyagermesh/voyager/docs/README.md

 [file an issue](https://github.com/voyagermesh/voyager/issues/new) if you see some problem.
 Or better yet, submit your own [contributions](/docs/CONTRIBUTING.md) to help make our docs better.

----

-**The voyager operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----